Professor of Criminology / Bear Hall 224 / 910.962.3433 / firstname.lastname@example.org

 I was born and raised in Toledo, Ohio, located on the western edge of Lake Erie.
 Growing up I found myself on the receiving end of my dad's boot and the principal's paddle more often than I would like to remember.
 Thankfully, the important people in my life cared enough about me to try to set me straight (see Proverbs 13:24).
 I guess that was the beginning of my interest in crime and delinquency.

-I was an ok student but didn’t enjoy school.
+I was an ok student but did not enjoy school.
 I never planned on going to college.
 Police officers back then, which is what I wanted to be, seldom headed to college.
 But I did attend the local community college to study law enforcement.
-When I finished my AA degree there were no local police officer jobs available.
-So I continued going to college and received my BA in Criminal Justice.
+When I finished my AA degree there were no local police officer jobs immediately available.
+So I continued going to school and received my degree in criminal justice.
 By this time I found myself truly enjoying school and learning about people and society.
-My favorite undergraduate sociology professor, Dr. James King (we called him “King James”), sat down next to me in the cafeteria one day to have lunch and “shoot the breeze.”
-I didn’t think he even recognized me from his large class, but he did.
-Isn’t it amazing how one chance encounter by someone who took the time to reach out to a shy undergraduate student can change everything?
+My favorite undergraduate sociology professor, Dr. James King (we called him "King James"), sat down next to me in the cafeteria one day to have lunch and chat.
+I did not think he even recognized me from his large class, but he did.
+Isn't it amazing how one chance encounter by someone who took the time to reach out to a shy undergraduate student can change everything?
 Anyways, he encouraged me to reconsider police work for a living and to think seriously about grad school in sociology.
 So I did.
 I earned the MA in Sociology from the University of Toledo (thanks Dr. King!) and a Ph.D. from Rutgers University (go Scarlet Knights!).

 For over three decades I have been here at UNCW where I teach and do research in criminology.
-Cely, my lovely wife of 34 years, is a kindergarten teacher.
+Cely, my lovely wife of 35 years, is a retired kindergarten teacher.
 We have two sons.
-The oldest son lives in Raleigh with his wife.
-He works as a chemical engineer and she is a stay-at-home mom with our grandchildren.
-Our youngest son lives and works here in Wilmington.
-He recently graduated from UNCW with a degree in chemistry.
-Our family belongs to Windermere Presbyterian Church where I serve as a church elder.
-Professional interests: police policy, perceptions of crime, juvenile delinquency, and sport in society.
-Favorite pastimes: tinkering in my workshop, mowing the lawn, and playing golf.
+The oldest son lives in Raleigh with his wife and our two grandchildren.
+He is a graduate from NC State and works as a chemical engineer at a large plant.
+Our youngest son graduated from UNCW and is currently a medical student at the Brody School of Medicine at ECU.
+My wife and I belong to Windermere Presbyterian Church here in Wilmington.
+Professional interests: police policy, perceptions of crime, juvenile delinquency and sport in society.
+Favorite pastimes: tinkering in my workshop, mowing the lawn, watching sports and playing golf.
 FORE!

-I hope to have the opportunity to sit down next to you someday over lunch and shoot the breeze.
+I hope to have the opportunity to sit down next to you someday over lunch and chat.

 - Police Studies